Common Dental Questions

 What insurance plans are accepted at your office?

-We are “in-network” with Delta Dental PPO, Delta Dental Premier, Cigna PPO, and Healthpartners, however we accept all insurance plans.
+We are “in-network” with Delta Dental Premier, Cigna PPO, and Healthpartners, however we accept most insurance plans.
 Some insurance plans require that patients see providers who are in their network, so it is important to familiarize yourself with your insurance plan to ensure you receive coverage at the dental office you choose.

 What is the difference between in-network and out-of-network providers?